ahm3dhany/Broken-Web-Application/README.md

   ![26_part1](screenshots/XSS/26_part1.png)

-10. After completion of the fuzzing process, navigate to `http://localhost:8080/sixWordStories` and you will notice pop-up messages and other thing that indicates XSS vulnerability.
+10. After completion of the fuzzing process, navigate to `http://localhost:8080/sixWordStories` and you will notice pop-up messages and other things that indicates XSS vulnerability.

   ![31_part1](screenshots/XSS/31_part1.png)
   ![32_part1](screenshots/XSS/32_part1.png)